zeptofs/nz-api-documentation/source/index.html.md

 <h1 id="Split-API-Transactions">Transactions</h1>

-The transactions endpoint provides a detailed look at all past, current and future scheduled debits & credits relating to the Split account.
-In other words, we not only show the transactions initiated by the Split account but also show transactions where the Split account is on the receiving end - even for payments that have not yet matured.
+By default, the transactions endpoint provides a detailed look at all past, current and future debits & credits applied to your bank/float accounts.

+<aside class="notice">Want to also know about the debits & credits applied to the other party?
+No problem!
+Use the <code>both_parties=true</code> query string.</aside>

 ##Lifecycle